Foster Parent College Blended Pre-Service Curriculum

 Following Meeting I, trainees will view several online courses and then attend Meeting II to discuss content, ask questions, and learn more about caregiving.
 After Meeting II they will complete more classes online; attend Meeting III; complete more online classes; then reconvene for the final session, Meeting IV.

-ScheduleAll meetings take place in room 237 of the Anoka County Government Center.
+ScheduleAll meetings take place in room 237 of the Anoka County Government Center from 6 - 9pm.
 Doors will be open 15 minutes prior to the training start times.
 Please use the main entrance across from Wells Fargo Bank.

 1. The Child Welfare Team (online)

 Meeting 2: Review of Sessions 1 through 4

 Meeting 3: Review of Sessions 5 through 7

 8. Caring for Children Who have Been Sexually Abused (online)

 Meeting 4: Review of Sessions 8 through 10 and Wrap-Up